gilliam/docs/index.rst

 is made up out of many small services (often called micro service oriented architectures).

-Gilliam does this by providing isolated environments where your services run, a simple build sever that packages your service into artifacts that can quickly be deployed and a scheduler that makes sure your services keep running in the case of failure.
+Gilliam provides isolated environments where your services run, a simple build sever that packages your service into artifacts that can quickly be deployed and a scheduler that makes sure your services keep running even in the case of failures.

 You can find Gilliam at `Github <http://github.com/gilliam>`_.